FidelOdok/Smart-Incubator/README.md

 # Smart-Incubator
-This repository houses the implementation for a smart incubator system
+This repository houses the implementation for a smart incubator system.